 Theatre of War Code Theatre 1 Western Europe 2 Balkan Theatre a Greek Macedonia Serbia and Bulgaria b Gallipoli and Aegean Islands 3 Egyptian Theatre 4 African Theatre a British East Africa German East Africa Rhodesia Nyasaland and Uganda b German South West Africa c Kamerun (Cameroon) d Togoland e Caprivi Zipfel Rhodesia 5 Asiatic Theatre a Mesopotamia and Bushire b South West Arabia c Aden d Muscut e Seistan f Tochi Valley g Hafiz h Katlang Rastam and Swat i Landekai Ridge j Perim k Kalat l Katchin Hills m Tsing-Tau 6 Australasian Theatre a German New Guinea b Nauru c German Samoa

-The photograph below is of an ancestor of mine, Charles Bryant, who served in the Royal Horse Artillery during the First World War.
+The photograph below is my ancestor, Charles Bryant, who served with the Royal Horse Artillery during the First World War.
 Charles was wearing a 1914 Star, British War Medal, Victory Medal and Long Service and Good Conduct Medal.
-Unless the photograph is very detailed or was taken close to the medal, then it is usually impossible to tell the difference between the 1914-15 Star and 1914 Star in photographs.
+Unless the photograph is very clear or was taken close to the medal, then it is usually impossible to tell the difference between the 1914-15 Star and 1914 Star in photographs.
 If a soldier qualified for the 1914 Star then there is a good chance that they also qualified for the clasp and this does show up clearly on the medal’s ribbon.
 However, many soldiers who qualified for the clasp did not actually attach it to their 1914 Star.
 The reason I know that Charles was wearing a 1914 Star is due to finding his Medal Index Card which recorded his medal entitlement.